theramiyer/blog/content/post/2021/enjoy-your-life-with-covid-19.md

 > You can’t destroy the C19 virus that has penetrated the cell walls, by drinking liters of hot water – you’ll just be going to the bathroom more often.

 True.
 Those who claim that steam and hot water can _kill the virus_ are wrong.
 Steam may help with some symptoms, but it does nothing to prevent or kill the virus.
-Nothing.

 ## On the best method of protection

 > Washing your hands and maintaining a physical distance is your best method of protection.

 True in that washing hands helps (“The best”?
-Well, how about calling it “one of the best practices”?).
+Well, how about calling it "a best practice”?).
 Until we are all vaccinated, personal protection is the way to go.
 In fact, Dr Younus says:

 {{< tweet 1324362475245109253 >}}